ivano9/it-challenge-java/IT-Challenge-Java _Tecso/PASO-3/README.md

  ### Summary to run app.

+ 1- Create a PostgreSQL DB with the name `dbuni`.

- Run the `init-app-db.sql`script for PostgreSQL.
+ 2- Run the `init-app-db.sql` script for PostgreSQL.